Dialectical materialism: Historical background

+Classical Marxism

 Marx's dialectics

 The concept of dialectical materialism emerges from statements by Marx in the second edition postface to his magnum opus, Das Kapital.
 There Marx says he intends to use Hegelian dialectics but in revised form.
 He defends Hegel against those who view him as a "dead dog" and then says, "I openly avowed myself as the pupil of that mighty thinker Hegel".
 Marx credits Hegel with "being the first to present [dialectic's] form of working in a comprehensive and conscious manner".
 But he then criticizes Hegel for turning dialectics upside down: "With him it is standing on its head.
 It must be turned right side up again, if you would discover the rational kernel within the mystical shell.".

 Marx's criticism of Hegel asserts that Hegel's dialectics go astray by dealing with ideas, with the human mind.
 Hegel's dialectic, Marx says, inappropriately concerns "the process of the human brain"; it focuses on ideas.
 Hegel's thought is in fact sometimes called dialectical idealism, and Hegel himself is counted among a number of other philosophers known as the German idealists.
 Marx, on the contrary, believed that dialectics should deal not with the mental world of ideas but with "the material world", the world of production and other economic activity.
 For Marx, a contradiction can be solved by a desperate struggle to change the social world.
 This was a very important transformation because it allowed him to move dialectics out of the contextual subject of philosophy and into the study of social relations based on the material world.

 For Marx, human history cannot be fitted into any neat a priori schema.
 He explicitly rejects the idea of Hegel's followers that history can be understood as "a person apart, a metaphysical subject of which real human individuals are but the bearers".
 To interpret history as though previous social formations have somehow been aiming themselves toward the present state of affairs is "to misunderstand the historical movement by which the successive generations transformed the results acquired by the generations that preceded them".
 Marx's rejection of this sort of teleology was one reason for his enthusiastic (though not entirely uncritical) reception of Charles Darwin's theory of natural selection.